Parts of a Tree: A Detailed Guide to Tree Anatomy

 3. Branches

-The main branch of a tree extends from the trunk, supporting leaves and fruits.
-The place where a branch meets the trunk is called the branch collar.
+The main branch of a tree extends from the trunk, supporting a network of smaller branches, leaves, and fruits.
+The place on a tree where a branch meets the trunk is a point of immense strength.
+The question "Do trees have arms?" is a common one, but the elegant growth of branches is purely functional, reaching purposefully for sunlight.

 4. Leaves